yireo/yireo-slides/slides/yireo/react_to_ko.md

 	- Remove all KO comments (containerless bindings)
 	- Remove all element bindings (`data-bind=`)
 ~ Start copying HTML to React component (and subcomponents)
-    - How cool: PhpStorm converts `class=` to `className=` ~ Make logic dynamic
+    - How cool: PhpStorm converts HTML to JSX
+~ Make logic dynamic
     - `this.props.cart` is populated from localStorage

----
-# Minicart UiComponent
-- XML layout, Block class and PHTML template generate JSON blob
-- `x-magento-init` uses JSON blob to initialize UiComponent `minicart.js`
-- UiComponent `minicart.js` creates KO ViewModel definition
-- KO ViewModel is instantiated and bound to `scope: minicart_content`
-- UiComponent calls upon child ViewModels
-- About

 ---
 # Minicart React component